Satyamkr20/Satyamkr20/README.md

 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/satyamkumar20/)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like to cook and eat
-- 👨🏻‍💻   I try to: Go beyondand push the bounds
+- 👨🏻‍💻   I try to: Go beyond and push the bounds